sabeer02/Tensorflow-Object-Detection-API-Handsign-detection/README.md

-To collect dataset using OpenCv and to label the datsets you can use any softwares or applications I used LabelImg.py, you can find those setup in youtube And finally The main source code file is self-explanatory I used google collab as an IDE
+To collect dataset using OpenCv and to label the datsets you can use any softwares or applications, I used LabelImg.py, you can find those setup in youtube And finally The main source code file is self-explanatory, I used google collab as an IDE